jhey/phenotypes/README.md

 2. Feature toggles
 3. Modular scale
 4. Variables and mixins
+5. Theme CSS variables
-5. Reboot
+6. Reboot
-6. Typography
+7. Typography
-7. Components
+8. Components
-8. Utilities
+9. Utilities

 Webfonts are imported first, because they're pulled in as a raw .css import.
 The webfont file has a CSS `@import` directive at the top, which must come first in the compiled stylesheet.